Surface Tension

 Projects that explore surface tension

-Water molecules cling tightly together — that pull is surface tension, the force that holds a water surface together.
-It keeps oil floating in a separate layer, no matter how long you stir.
-When you add liquid soap, it breaks that hold and lets the oil blend into the water.
+Water molecules cling tightly together, and that pull — surface tension — keeps oil floating in a separate layer on top.
+The two stay apart no matter how long you wait.
+Add liquid soap, though, and it breaks that surface tension, letting the oil blend in with the water.